-- Understand the meaning, nature, scope of economic - To understand utility demand analysis and types elasticity. - Understanding Demand forecasting of business unit - Analysis objective of firm and industry. - Understand the basic knowledge of Production Function - Ability to understand the micro and macro economics - Able to analyses the performance of firms under different market structures - Recognize how monetary and fiscal policy can be used to achieve policy goals - Understood the concept of economic development - Students acquired knowledge about inequality, poverty, Education, health and family welfare - Acquired knowledge of agricultural prices, marketing, finance & subsidies in India

-To aware the students about financial institutions and its function.
+- Understand the meaning, nature, scope of economic - To understand utility demand analysis and types elasticity. - Understanding Demand forecasting of business unit - Analysis objective of firm and industry. - Understand the basic knowledge of Production Function - Ability to understand the micro and macro economics - Able to analyses the performance of firms under different market structures - Recognize how monetary and fiscal policy can be used to achieve policy goals - Understood the concept of economic development - Students acquired knowledge about inequality, poverty, Education, health and family welfare - Acquired knowledge of agricultural prices, marketing, finance & subsidies in India - To aware the students about financial institutions and its function. - Able students to build on the constituents in the future years. - To help the students apply micro economics to the real world. - To enable the students knowing the economic survey of India.